yuqiii-wang/KnowledgeNotes/dev_ops/linux_devops/linux_devops.md

 * `modprobe`

 The Linux kernel has a modular design.
-A kernel module, or often referred to as a driver, is a piece of code that extends the kernel’s functionality.
+A kernel module, or often referred to as a driver, is a piece of code that extends the kernel's functionality.

 Modules can be manually loaded by `modprobe`, or automatically at boot time using /etc/modules or /etc/modules-load.d/*.conf files.